-An exemption is simply the value of certain property that state or federal law says, no matter what, no creditor can get to.
+A bankruptcy exemption is simply the value of certain property that state or federal law says, a creditor can NOT touch, no matter what.
+The two (2) types of Bankruptcy Exemptions are Real Property and Personal Property Exemptions.
 Each state enacts its own exemption laws or a state can decide to have the federal exemption laws apply within its borders.
 Regardless, every state provides protection for a certain amount of real or personal property owned by its citizens against the claims of creditors.

-One example is the homestead exemption.
+In Alabama, the Real Property exemption is also known as the Homestead exemption.
 The homestead exemption protects a specified amount of the value of the personal residence owned by an individual.
-In Alabama, the homestead exemption is $5,000.00 for each individual who is an owner of the personal residence.
-Contrast that with the homestead exemption in the State of Florida which protects the entire value of an individual’s personal residence, no matter how great, against the claims of a creditor.
+Presently in Alabama, the homestead exemption is $15,000 for each individual who is an owner of the personal residence.
+Therefore, married couples who are both on the deed can exempt up to $30,000.

 Personal Property Exemptions